donovanreid1/Foxcorp/readme.md

 I added the role definition and the role assignment to the linux vm.

-The role definition is scoped to the istsolutions storage account and gives contributor access.
+The role definition is scoped to storage accounts and gives write access.

 The role assignment is scoped to the linuxvm and assigns the role definition.